bcgov/platform-developer-docs/src/docs/openshift-projects-and-access/common-platform-requests.md

 ---

 # Common platform requests
-Last updated: **April 15, 2024**
+Last updated: **November 7, 2024**

 Discover the most commonly searched-for tasks, with links to additional instructions.

-## Grant access to an existing private repository in the bcgov-c Github organization
+## Grant access to an existing private repository in the bcgov-c or bcgov Github organization

+The users you want to add need to be members of the GitHub organization your repository belongs to.
+Users can join the bcgov and bcgov-c GitHub organizations by [following these instructions](/docs/default/component/bc-developer-guide/use-github-in-bcgov/bc-government-organizations-in-github/#single-sign-on).

-If you’re an administrator for your private repositories, you can add users to your repositories by [managing user access on GitHub](https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/managing-repository-roles/managing-an-individuals-access-to-an-organization-repository).
+The repository administrator can then add them by [managing user access on GitHub](https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/managing-repository-roles/managing-an-individuals-access-to-an-organization-repository).

-There’s a fee for each user that has access to a private repository in the bcgov-c organization, only grant access to users that need it.
-The fee for all users is currently covered by the OCIO.

-There are a limited number of spots available in the bcgov-c organization.
-If there are no spots remaining, you’ll receive an error message when you try to add a new user.
-If this occurs, send a request to [developer.experience@gov.bc.ca](mailto:developer.experience@gov.bc.ca) for an additional spot to the Developer Experience Team.
-Once they confirm your request has been completed, you can add the new user to your repository.

-The Developer Experience team removes bcgov-c organization access for users that have not been active for 6 months.
-Once access has been removed, users must be re-invited to the organization and re-added to a repository to gain access.

 ## Request a new private repository in the bcgov-c GitHub organization